Have questions about student refunds through BankMobile? Visit the BankMobile information page.

 Processing time during this peak period is typically 4-5 weeks from the date that the documents are received.
 Please check your CSUMB email often for any updates.

 CSUMB School Code: 032603

 Mail completed documents to:California State University, Monterey Bay

 Seaside, California 93955

-The Financial Aid Office will be offering Drop In Counseling Hours on the days and times listed below.
-Use the Zoom links to enter the meeting wait room and counselor will let you in to the meeting when it's your turn..
-If you would like to schedule a meeting outside of this timeframe, please email us.
+The Financial Aid Office offers Drop-In Counseling on the days and times listed below.
+Use the Zoom links to enter the meeting wait room and a counselor will let you into the meeting when it's your turn.
+If you would like to schedule a meeting outside of this timeframe, please contact us.

 |Day and Time||Zoom Link|

 * Due to Staff Training, Drop-In Counseling hours on Wednesday Jan.
 12, 19, and 26 will be from 8-10 am.